Language Guide (proto 2)

 • renumbering fields (sometimes done to achieve a more aesthetically pleasing number order for fields).
 Renumbering effectively deletes and re-adds all the fields involved in the renumbering, resulting in incompatible wire-format changes.

-The max field is 29 bits instead of the more-typical 32 bits because three lower bits are used for the wire format.
+The field number is limited to 29 bits rather than 32 bits because three bits are used to specify the field’s wire format.
 For more on this, see the Encoding topic.

 Message fields can be one of the following:

-• optional: An optional field is in one of two possible states:
+• optional: (recommended) An optional field is in one of two possible states:

 • the field is set, and contains a value that was explicitly set or parsed from the wire.
 It will be serialized to the wire.